needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ## Subsystems

 AR Foundation is built on subsystems.
 A **subsystem** is a platform-agnostic interface for surfacing different types of information.
 The AR-related subsystems are defined in the [`AR Subsystems`](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@latest?preview=1&subfolder=/manual/) package and use the namespace `UnityEngine.XR.ARSubsystems`.
-You will occasionally need to interact with the types in the AR Subsystems package.
+You occasionally need to interact with the types in the AR Subsystems package.

 Each subsystem handles specific functionality.
 For example, `XRPlaneSubsystem` provides the plane detection interface.